 Vines, like the Morning Glory are accommodating garden subjects.
 Similar to a full flowering Mandevilla vine they’ll adorn a trellis, arbor or pergola built especially for them.

-Or the the morning glory vine will drape gracefully over an old stump, rock pile, fence or shed, transforming an eyesore into a thing of beauty.
+Or the morning glory vine will drape gracefully over an old stump, rock pile, fence or shed, transforming an eyesore into a thing of beauty.

 Morning glories will shield you from hot sun, screen of an ugly view, wrap leafy shawls around bare tree trunks, and trace lacy patterns over a wall of your house.